 These are but a few of the developments that have increased the liability and disciplinary exposure that psychologists now face.
 At the same time, many sources report an increase in the number of complaints to licensing boards and professional ethics committees, where even a minor disciplinary sanction can seriously damage or even destroy a career.
 It is not uncommon for managed care to reject practitioners who have been sanctioned by any disciplinary body or have lost or agreed to non-nuisance settlements in a malpractice case.

-Trust Risk Management Workshops are designed to help you:
+Ethics and Risk Management Workshops are designed to help you:

 - Recognize the major elements of disciplinary complaints and malpractice suits;

 - Identify situations that present the greatest risk to practitioners, both now and in the future;

 - Implement a system of specific procedural strategies that will reduce the risk of malpractice actions and disciplinary complaints;